Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Gillieston Heights has a median taxpayer income of $62,697 and an average income of $77,797 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is notably higher than the national averages.
-The Rest of NSW, for instance, has a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $68,252 (median) and $84,690 (average).
-Census data indicates that household, family and personal incomes in Gillieston Heights are around the 68th percentile nationally.
-Specifically, 41.5% of the population, which consists of 2,367 individuals, falls within the $1,500 - $2,999 income range.
-This aligns with the surrounding region where this cohort also represents 29.9%.
+The suburb of Gillieston Heights had a median taxpayer income of $62,697 and an average income of $77,797 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is notably higher than the national median income of $52,390 and average income of $65,215 for Regional NSW.
+By September 2025, estimates suggest the median income could reach approximately $68,252 and the average income around $84,690, factoring in an 8.86% growth since financial year 2023.
+Census data indicates that incomes in Gillieston Heights cluster around the 68th percentile nationally.
+Specifically, 41.5% of the population (2,367 individuals) fall within the $1,500 - $2,999 income range, which is similar to the surrounding region where this cohort represents 29.9%.
 High housing costs consume 18.0% of income in Gillieston Heights.
 Despite this, strong earnings place disposable income at the 61st percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it within the 5th decile.

 Frequently Asked Questions - Income